Methapon2001/ferrum-music-player-rs/README.md

 We don't plan to add online features, but we're open to pull requests.

+## License

+This project is licensed under your choice of either the MIT License or the GPLv3.

 ## Credits

 Thanks to [termusic](https://github.com/tramhao/termusic) for code references.